Montreal-Quakers/website/new_attender/repping_meeting.md

 ### Questions
 Some say that our greatest strength is our greatest weakness.
 But when you are representing Montreal Meeting to other bodies, the opposite is often the case: your greatest weakness, perhaps, for instance, your unfamiliarity with the surprisingly intricate goings-on of Canadian Yearly Meeting, is your greatest strength.
 Sometimes, a fresh voice who asks fresh questions can help break Quakers out of routine and move the group toward finding Spirit's purpose for us.
 At a minimum, if you are profoundly confused, there is a valid need for the meeting and for Canadian Yearly Meeting or other body to better prepare you, and that is important information.

-Of course there is always too much of a good thing, and questions must be based on having read the relevant reports and sought background information.
+Of course there is always too much of a good thing, and questions must be based on having read the relevant reports and having sought background information.
 In other words, be prepared also to not understand everything immediately and to need some patience.

 ### How to become more informed
 Speak to folks at meeting, have them go over reports with you beforehand.
 Or, even better, have previous representatives come to meetings with you, introduce you to people, and give you important context.